|During Project Implementation

 The TA will produce three outputs: (i) piloting quality assurance systems for PAOs, (ii) developing working papers on DMC financial management systems, and (iii) developing an e-Learning module on preparing project financial statements using the cash-basis IPSAS.

-Output 2 will produce working papers on the financial management systems of Bangladesh, Fiji, Indonesia, Myanmar, Nepal, Pakistan, Sri Lanka, and Viet Nam .
-The TA will use the recently produced Operational Knowledge Working Paper on the Funds Flow, Accounting, and Audit arrangements in India as a guide and will conduct interviews and consultations with ADB's Control Officers and Financial Management Officers in Resident Missions (where available) and relevant government representatives.
+Output 2 relates to the development of working papers on the financial management systems of Bangladesh, Fiji, Indonesia, Myanmar, Nepal, Pakistan, Sri Lanka, and Viet Nam .
+The TA uses a recently produced Operational Knowledge Working Paper on the Funds Flow, Accounting, and Audit arrangements in India as a guide.
 The working papers will be disseminated as a tool in conducting financial management assessments during project preparation.
-The initial set of working papers will be published on ADB's website and will be scaled up to cover other DMCs in the region in future TA projects.
+The initial set of working papers will be published on ADBs website and will be scaled up to cover other DMCs in the region in future TA projects.
+Under Output 2, three draft PFM reports were sent to respective governments for endorsement.
+Another three draft PFM reports have undergone peer review and are currently being updated.
+One remaining report is due for development after concurrence from resident mission is received

-Output 3 will produce an e-Learning module that provides the requirements of the IPSAS Cash Basis Standards.
-The TA will leverage existing products produced by international consulting/audit firms or international institutes (e.g., the Chartered Institute of Public Finance & Accountancy) given their experience and credibility in the market, and incorporate ADB's requirements on financial reporting and auditing of projects.
-The module will use an open-source software application that can be maintained by ADB to eliminate issues on proprietary rights and maintenance.
-The TA will use experienced consultants in designing the content and layout of the module and the webpage under the supervision of the consulting firm.
-This module will produce certifications at the completion of the course, track the student's learning progression over time, and will be hosted on ADB's website accessible by all existing and potential executing and implementing agencies, other interested DMC staff including SAIs, and private auditors.
+Output 3 relates to the production of an e-Learning module that provides the requirements of the IPSAS Cash Basis Standards.
+The module uses an open-source software application that can be maintained by ADB to eliminate issues on proprietary rights and maintenance and will be hosted on ADBs website accessible by all existing and potential executing and implementing agencies, other interested DMC staff including SAIs, and private auditors.
 A workshop will be held to launch and promote the e-Learning module.
+The development of an e-Learning module under Output 3 is completed and will go through user acceptance tests in the next 2 months

 ADB will be the executing agency, with OSFM acting as focal point and providing overall TA oversight and administration.
 OSFM will work closely with CAPA and the Resident Missions who in turn will be coordinating and guiding the consultants.